 The doctor aims to pick up any signs of:

 - melanoma coming back around your scar (local recurrence)

-- melanoma spread to your lymph nodes or other part of your body
+- melanoma spreading to your lymph nodes or other part of your body

 - new primary melanomas that may develop

 You might go for check ups at the surgical outpatients after surgery.
-You go to the cancer clinic if you have had chemotherapy or radiotherapy.
-The surgeon and the oncologist might share your follow up.
-This means you see the surgeon sometimes and the oncologist other times.
+You go to the cancer clinic if you have had targeted cancer drugs, immunotherapy, chemotherapy or radiotherapy.
+The surgeon and the

-At each appointment your doctor or nurse will examine you.
+At each appointment your doctor will examine you.
 And they will ask you about your general health and if anything is worrying you.

 How much follow up you have depends on the stage of your melanoma.
 Your doctor will also consider your risk of developing a new melanoma.